Skip To Main Content

 What is the status of the renovation at the Ludlow Early Learning Center?

-The renovation at the Ludlow Early Learning Center is nearing completion.
-The school opened its doors to the inaugural class of preschool students on September 15.
+The Ludlow Early Learning Center opened its doors to the inaugural class of preschool students on September 15.
 The District received an occupancy permit from the City of Shaker Heights and passed the state PreK certification prior to the start of school.

 There are several punch list items that are being wrapped up at Ludlow, including masonry on the north vestibule entrance and paint repairs.
-The front and side lawns at Ludlow were recently seeded.
-The parking lot off Ludlow Road was paved before the start of school.
 The remaining work will be completed outside of school hours, including after school and on weekends.

 Subscribe to the Facilities Newsletter for updates.